 Bible translation in the Arab world has a heritage going back to at least 856 A.D.
-However, since the time of the Crusades, the polarization between Muslims and Christians has widened to the extent that the traditional Christian community has isolated itself from the surrounding Muslim community.
-In many cases, those translating the Bible have deliberately avoided using terminology from the everyday religious vocabulary of Muslims, choosing instead borrowed words from Syriac or Greek.
+However, since the time of the Crusades, the polarization between Muslims and Christians has widened.
+In many cases, those translating the Bible have deliberately avoided using everyday religious vocabulary used by most Arabs, choosing instead borrowed words from Syriac or Greek.

-Some recent modern translations have attempted to use terminology more familiar to Muslims, but surveys done by Al Kalima revealed the need for a translation which would bridge the gap between the Muslim worldview and that of the Bible.
-With the help of theologians and linguists a team of Christian and Muslim translators and reviewers have produced a new meaning-based translation of the Gospels and Acts with explanatory articles and an introduction.
+Some recent modern translations have attempted to use more understandable language, but surveys done by Al Kalima revealed the need for a translation that would truly take the needs and questions of ordinary Arab readers into consideration.
+With the help of theologians and linguists, a team of Christian and Muslim translators and reviewers have produced a new meaning-based translation of the Gospels and Acts with explanatory articles and an introduction.